neilspell/Section-3-Strings/3.1 Strings/3 Predict & Run.md

 # Predict & Run
 _Pangram_ - A pangram is a sentence that uses every letter of the alphabet at least once.

-👉Study the program below and see if you can predict what it does?
+🕵🏽‍♂️Study the program below and see if you can predict what it does?

 ✍Record your prediction in your copy.